-Grab your pack and gather your camping essentials for Loggerhead Marinelife Center’s (LMC) inaugural Hike2O.
-The three-day, 2-night backcountry benefit will be held Friday, January 24, 2020 - Sunday, January 26, 2020, where participants will join trail experts from the Florida Trail Association – Loxahatchee Chapter and Loggerhead Marinelife Center staff biologists as they are guided through some of the most iconic ecosystems of South Florida.
+Grab your pack and gather your camping essentials for Loggerhead Marinelife Center’s (LMC) annual Hike2O.
+The three-day, 2-night backcountry benefit will be held Friday, March 1st, 2024 - Sunday, March 3rd, 2024, where participants will join trail experts from the Florida Trail Association – Loxahatchee Chapter and Loggerhead Marinelife Center staff biologists as they are guided through some of the most iconic ecosystems of South Florida.

 Registered participants will meet at the Everglades Youth Conservation Camp (EYCC) before boarding a complimentary shuttle to the trail heads and begin the challenge.
 Two groups of participants will hike approximately 30 miles from the ocean and lake trailheads of the Ocean to Lake Hiking Trail, connecting back at camp to symbolize the interconnectedness of Florida's natural waterways, enjoy a celebratory cook-out, awards ceremony, and complete the Hike2O challenge.
 Proceeds and funds raised from the Hike2O event will support Loggerhead Marinelife Center's marine conservation and education outreach to non-coastal schools across South Florida and promote environmental stewardship of Florida’s fresh and saltwater systems.

-Each Hike2O registrant is REQUIRED to attend the Hike2O Mandatory Orientation Meeting on January 20, 2020 from 6p - 8pm.
+Each Hike2O registrant is REQUIRED to attend the *Virtual* Hike2O Mandatory Orientation Meeting on February 15, 2024 from 6:00pm - 7:30pm.
 All participants will be responsible for packing and hiking with their own equipment and provisions.
 Please read the Hike2O Trail Conditions & Event Details section before committing to this event.
 Following registration, each participant will be provided with a detailed Hike2O Participant Packet with detailed information on safety protocols, communications, event preparation tips and Q&A with LMC staff.
 The full Hike2O event is limited to adults ages 18+.

 Not able to attend or under 18?
-Supporters of all ages can still make an impact by registering as a Hike2O Virtual Hiker.
-Upon registration, virtual hikers are encouraged to complete a hike of five or more miles to help raise awareness involving our environmental assets of Florida’s important waterways.
-Each virtual participant will receive a participation packet, recognition on the participant roster, complimentary swag, and a Hike2O Virtual Hiker completion pin.
+Supporters of all ages can still make an impact by registering as a Hike2O 1-Day Challenger.
+Upon registration, 1-Day Challengers are encouraged to hike a distance of their comfort on any trail of their choice over the event weekend to help raise awareness involving our environmental assets of Florida’s important waterways.
+Each 1-Day Challenger will receive a participation packet, recognition on the participant roster, complimentary swag, and a Hike2O 1-Day Challenger completion pin.

 Don’t fall behind the pack!
-Capacity is limited to 60 in-person hikers, virtual registration is unlimited.
-Previous hiking and camping experience are strongly suggested as there will be no trail provision.
+Capacity is limited to 40 thru-hikers, virtual registration is unlimited.
+Previous hiking and camping experience are strongly suggested for thru-hikers as there will be minimal trail provision.
 Attendees are required to bring proper equipment as well.
-Registration is $125 for full event hikers and $65 for virtual day hikers.
-Participants must be 18 years or older to register for full event hikers. *All proceeds will directly support marine conservation and education outreach to non-coastal schools across South Florida and promote environmental stewardship of Florida’s fresh and saltwater systems.
+Registration is $210 for full event hikers and 1-Day Challenger registration starts at $45.
+Participants must be 18 years or older to register for full 3-Day Challenge. *All proceeds will directly support marine conservation and education outreach across South Florida and promote environmental stewardship of Florida’s fresh and saltwater systems.

 For the Hike2O full backcountry event, participants are responsible for their own water, meals and snacks on the trail.
-LMC or FTA will not be providing water, food or any provisions on the trail.
+You should not rely on LMC or FTA to provide your water, food or any provisions on the trail.
 For each hikers’ safety, and for the safety of the group, all participants must provide their own tent/shelter and water filtration system.
 These items will be checked on the morning of Day One and hikers will not be permitted to board the bus to the trailhead without having these items checked off by an event guide.
-Hike2O Virtual Hikers will not be required to hike with any particular gear.
+Hike2O 1-Day Challengers are responsible for their own gear and safety wherever they choose to hike.

 Thank you to our generous Partners and Sponsors: